Chris-Kramer/cv101_assignment_2/readme.md

     - Default = image_with_ROI.jpg
 - `cropped_output` The filename for cropped output image.
 It will be located in the folder "output".
     - Default = image_cropped.jpg
-- `contour_output` The filename for th output image with contour lines.
+- `contour_output` The filename for the output image with contour lines.
 It will be located in the folder "output".
     - Default = image_letters.jpg

 Example: